macdonst/enhance-workshop-codemash/docs/module04-api-design.md

 <site-footer></site-footer>
 ```

-We have a decent looking Resume page along with tools to add data to create pages that are dynamic.
+We have a decent looking Résumé page along with tools to add data to create pages that are dynamic.

 But what if we wanted to pass some data to all the pages instead of just a single page.